Over the past few years, there have been numerous reports about urging parents to take their children outdoors.

 2. Non-loco motor Skills

-These skills refer to body movements while remaining stationary at a place.
+These refer to body movements while remaining stationary at a place.
 For example when your child bends to pick up an object from the floor, she is relying on her non-loco motor skills.
 Examples include:

 - Leaning etc.